chrism/json-api-tests/README.md

 - [Using a slug for an id](https://github.com/chrism/json-api-tests#using-a-slug-for-an-id)
 - [Adding a has_many relationship](https://github.com/chrism/json-api-tests#adding-a-has_many-relationship)
 - [Customising a has_many relationship](https://github.com/chrism/json-api-tests#customising-a-has_many-relationship)
+- [Side-loading data using the include URL parameter]
 - [A note about caching responses](https://github.com/chrism/json-api-tests#a-note-about-caching-responses)
+- [Testing customized has_many relationships]

 ## Introduction